How To Help Someone With Anxiety Over Text

 1. “You’re Safe, I’ve Got Your Back”

-Try to be reassuring and protective to your loved one, offering a safe space where they feel comfortable and appreciated.
+How to comfort someone with anxiety over text: try to be reassuring and protective to your loved one, offering a safe space where they feel comfortable and appreciated.
 This is perfect for relieving any stress or fear they might be dealing with.